-As discussed under "Sales Compensation" in Item 5 of this brochure, Federated Investment Counseling and certain other Advisory Companies have entered into a written agreement with our affiliate, Federated Securities Corp., a registered broker/dealer, municipal securities dealer, and investment adviser as well as with Federated International Securities Corp., a registered broker/dealer and investment adviser.
-Under these arrangements, employee-representatives of Federated Securities Corp. or Federated International Securities Corp. serve as sales people for the investment services and products sponsored by Federated Hermes and investment advisory services offered by Federated Investment Counseling and certain of the other Advisory Companies.
-Federated Securities Corp., Federated International Securities Corp. and their employee-representatives, act in the capacity of promoters for Federated Investment Counseling and certain other Advisory Companies.
-In certain cases, Federated Securities Corp. or Federated International Securities Corp., and their employee-representatives, also provide advice on behalf of us and other Federated Advisory Companies to the institutional, separately managed account/wrap fee account and other clients of Federated Investment Counseling and other Federated Advisory Companies.
-Federated Securities Corp. and Federated International Securities Corp. receive compensation from us and such other Advisory Companies (in the form of an intercompany credit) for performing these activities on our and their behalf.
-Federated Securities Corp.'s or Federated International Securities Corp.'s employee-representatives also receive compensation from Federated Securities Corp. or from Federated International Securities Corp. for performing such solicitation and other functions.
-In connection with these services, under applicable guidance issued by the SEC, Federated Securities Corp.'s and Federated International Securities Corp.'s relevant regulatory history, if any, is required to be disclosed to clients and potential clients.
+As discussed under "Sales Compensation" in Item 5 of this brochure, Federated Investment Counseling and certain other Advisory Companies have entered into a written agreement with our affiliate, Federated Securities Corp., a registered broker/dealer, municipal securities dealer, and investment adviser.
+Under this arrangement, employee-representatives of Federated Securities Corp. serve as sales people for the investment services and products sponsored by Federated Hermes and investment advisory services offered by Federated Investment Counseling and certain of the other Advisory Companies.
+Federated Securities Corp. and its employee-representatives, act in the capacity of promoters for Federated Investment Counseling and certain other Advisory Companies.
+In certain cases, Federated Securities Corp. and its employee-representatives, also provide advice on behalf of us and other Federated Advisory Companies to the institutional, separately managed account/wrap fee account and other clients of Federated Investment Counseling and other Federated Advisory Companies.
+Federated Securities Corp. receives compensation from us and such other Advisory Companies (in the form of an intercompany credit) for performing these activities on our and their behalf.
+Federated Securities Corp.'s employee-representatives also receive compensation from Federated Securities Corp. for performing such solicitation and other functions.
+In connection with these services, under applicable guidance issued by the SEC, Federated Securities Corp.'s relevant regulatory history, if any, is required to be disclosed to clients and potential clients.